dantrel1990/configure-ad/README.md

 <img src="https://i.imgur.com/pUqdY7C.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Above is an example on how to create an admin and normal user accounts in active directory
+Above is an example of how to create an admin and normal user accounts in an active directory
 </p>
 <br />